FAForever/wiki-pages/Development/AI/Custom-AIs.md

 Casts of the recent games have been shown on the [FAForever youtube channel](https://www.youtube.com/@ForgedAllianceForever), and are linked further below.

 #### Rainbow Cup VIII (February-March 2025)
-This tournament featured 2 teams of 4 human players fighting each other, with AI featuring in a variety of ways, sometimes as a teammate (similarly to Rainbow Cup VI), NS sometimes as enemy team(s),
+This tournament featured 2 teams of 4 human players fighting each other, with AI featuring in a variety of ways, sometimes as a teammate (similarly to Rainbow Cup VI), and sometimes as enemy team(s).

 [Rainbow Cup VIII Playlist](https://www.youtube.com/watch?v=9VeGdCa9mwI&list=PL0nxuIUIjpFsQtNO5nhvEkRE_4A7AGXsB)